 Romaine lettuce is a step up from iceberg.
 It has a clean, crisp flavor, and a beautiful green color.
 Most picky-eaters generally gravitate toward romaine lettuce since it is so mild.

-It’s also pretty sturdy so it’s perfect to use as a wrap in place of a tortilla.
+Romaine is also pretty sturdy so it’s perfect to use as a wrap in place of a tortilla.
 Use a sharp knife to cut out the “spine” so you can easily fold it around your filling.
 See my recipe for Ground Chicken Lettuce Tacos with Mango Salsa or my list of the best bread alternatives.

 Did you know you can also grill wedges of romaine?
 Remember that serving veggies in new and unique ways is a tried and true technique for getting kids and picky-eaters to try something new.